Mexico: Jesús Aguilar Padilla takes office as governor of Sinaloa.

 Uganda: Ezra Suruma is appointed finance minister and Sam Kutesa foreign minister.

-Bahrain: Sheikh Ahmad ibn Muhammad Al Khalifah is appointed finance minister in a cabinet reshuffle.
+Bahrain: Sheikh Ahmad ibn Muhammad Al Khalifa is appointed finance minister in a cabinet reshuffle.

 Russia: Sergey Morozov is inaugurated as governor of Ulyanovsk oblast.